VitionVlad/HellPlaces/README.md

 Code is so big because of dev code parts.
 .Lucifer and .Hell Files are simple text files with renamed extension.
 Have fun!
+Executables for windows and linux are in the repository